(This page revised July 7, 2017)

 Al-Nu’man gave no details of the pen’s construction, and no examples are known to have survived; but if this account is true, the earliest known fountain pen was invented in 953, nearly nine hundred years before Poenaru received his patent.
 Even then, however, Poenaru’s pen wasn’t a giant step forward.
 Between that unknown Egyptian craftsman and Poenaru came other inventors, each striving to perfect the function of a fountain pen.

 In his 1636 collection of mathematical problems and puzzles, Deliciae Physico-Mathematicæ, oder Mathematische und Philosophische Erquickstunden (Physico-Mathematical Treasures, or Mathematical and Philosophical Recreations), the German Orientalist, mathematician, inventor, poet, and librarian Daniel Schwenter (1585–1636) described a pen made from several quills.
 The construction of this pen is widely misunderstood today, most writers describing it in the following general terms:

 …made from two quills.
 One quill served as a reservoir for ink inside the other quill.
 The ink was sealed inside the quill with cork.
 Ink was squeezed through a small hole to the writing point.

-(from the Wikipedia article on Daniel Schwenter, as it appeared in December 2015)
+(from the Wikipedia article on Daniel Schwenter, as retrieved in December 2015)

 My research shows the foregoing description to be wildly inaccurate.
 The following is my translation, made with the assistance of Professor Jeffrey Cooley of Boston College, of Schwenter’s description as it appears in Chapter XIV of Book I.